linkc0829/go-ICS/README.md

 # go-ICS
-A Income-Cost-Sharer written in Go
+An Income-Cost-Sharer written in Go